GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

 The afterglow from the Greek deal combined with the latest drop in U.S. yields helped the euro higher on the dollar.
 On Friday, the single currency was up at $1.3892 having rallied two full cents over the past four sessions.

-The dollar recouped a little lost ground on the yen to 101.77, though that was still off a high of 102.14 on Thursday.
-So far, speculative sellers have shied away from major chart support around 101.20 which has held for much of the past three months.
+The dollar also lost ground to the yen, falling to 101.61 from a high of 102.14 on Thursday.
+That left it uncomfortably close to major chart support around 101.20 that has held for much of the past three months.

-Against a basket of currencies, the dollar was a fraction firmer at 79.412, after hitting a three-week low of 79.330 on Thursday.
+Against a basket of currencies, the dollar was holding at 79.417, after hitting a three-week low of 79.330.

-Oil prices remained soft in the wake of disappointing trade data from China out on Thursday and the prospect of increased supply.
-Brent crude eased 23 cents to $107.23 a barrel, while U.S. crude was quoted down 32 cents at $103.08.
+Oil prices remained soft in the wake of disappointing trade data from China out on Thursday.
+Brent crude eased 17 cents to $107.29 a barrel, while U.S. crude was quoted down 18 cents at $103.22 a barrel.
 (Editing by Eric Meijer & Shri Navaratnam)

 * 58.com announces agreement to raise US$200 million from Tencent for development of used goods trading platform Zhuan Zhuan